johnwcowan/r7rs-work/Srfi122Guide.md

 (for compatibility with Fortran routines used in their implementations or written by users).

+When this guide refers to a 3 x 4 array (or similar), that is shorthand for a 2-dimensional array with 3 rows and 4 columns, with both lower bounds equal to 0.

 This guide is partly a tutorial introduction to the SRFI, but also contains some less-technical reference material that may be more accessible to programmers who are not mathematicians.